 6. Go on vacation

 After serving in their official capacities by giving speeches and attending the White House picnic, many presidents use the Fourth of July to kick off a vacation.
-Ulysses S. Grant set the precedent back in the late nineteenth century by retreating to the Jersey Shore for some R and R.
+Ulysses S. Grant set the precedent back in the late 19th century by retreating to the Jersey Shore for some R and R.

 7. Eat some rancid cherries